Aliens haven’t contacted Earth because there is no sign of intelligence on our planet, a recent paper has concluded.

-Aliens haven’t contacted earth because there is no sign of intelligence on Earth, a recent paper has concluded.
-Our planet is too primitive to be of any interest to advanced extraterrestrial species; thus, aliens’ search for intelligent life will not lead them here, according to Live Science.
+Earth is too primitive to be of any interest to advanced extraterrestrial species; thus, aliens’ search for intelligent life will not lead them here, according to a recent article in Live Science.

 According to astrophysicist Amri Wandel from The Hebrew University of Jerusalem, life-sustaining exoplanets likely need more than just the right environmental conditions to attract aliens, who are probably also looking out for signs of technology.